 The cornerstone of our laptop program is guiding students toward an understanding of online ethics, self-control, and discernment.
 Beginning with day-long technology camps our new students attend over the summer and continuing with Human Development classes focused on ethical online behavior and discussions on how to become a responsible digital citizen, social-emotional learning is central to students’ experience with technology at Westridge.

-Technology & Design Courses & Clubs
+Computer Science & Engineering Courses & Clubs

 - Middle School Computer Science 7 & 8

 - Middle School Coding & Game Design Elective

 - AP Computer Science & AP Computer Science Principles